Struggling to get interviews?

 If it has no relevance to the role you’re applying for

-While a security clearance might still impress many employers even if it’s not required, you should consider the specific job duties and industry you’re applying for work in.
+While a security clearance shows your reliability to employers even if it’s not required, consider the specific job duties and industry you’re applying for work in.

 Clearance is more relevant for positions involving data privacy, confidential information, regulated access, or ethics.
 However, creative fields like media, marketing, or design may see an unrelated clearance as irrelevant information.